hmxmilohax/rb3-pc/readme.md

 </div>

 Developers of the amazing RBEnhanced mod that currently only exists for Xbox 360 and Wii.
 The same developers also help run and maintain the GoCentral server that is the original online revival server for Rock Band 3.
-Without this, this game would be dead and the entire online portion of this guide wouldn't exist.
+Without this, this game would be more or less dead and the entire online portion of this guide wouldn't exist.

 You can [**\[join RBEnhanced's Discord here\]**](https://discord.gg/6rRUWXPYwb).